discue/mongodb-resource-client/README_ONE_TO_FEW_RESOURCE_STORAGE.md

 ## create

-Add a resource to a collection by ids
+Add a resource to a collection by ids.

 ### Parameters